floiseau/gcrack/examples/6_Mixed_mode_Rethore_2018/README.md

 ## Observations

-We observe that the simulated crack is similar to the experimental one.
+We observe that the simulated crack is completely false.
-However, a kind of offset is observed.
-Different causes are possible:

-- The numerical boundary conditions does not match the experimental ones (contact) .
-- The crack increment $\Delta a$ (`da` in the code) is to large.
-- Another criterion should be used.
+The cause is most likely that the contact between the pre-crack lips is not accounted for.

 ## References